Freevini/ReCycled/README.md

 __If you want to define a specific output file name use `-o` or output file directory use `-d` :__<br>
 `Circleries.sh -i input_assembly.fasta -l input_long reads -o results -d results/out/directory/ `

-# Output of a CircAidMe run
+# Output of a Circleries run

 Circleries outputs two files:
 * *basename*.fasta: Contains the newly startaligned fasta file.
 All contigs that were startaligned are labelled with a *_startaligned* in the fasta header.